MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

   remoting enabled, including the local computer.
 When you create a CIM session on the local computer, PowerShell uses DCOM, instead of WMI, to create the session.

-- By default, `Import-Module` imports modules in the the global scope even when called from a descendant scope.
+- By default, `Import-Module` imports modules in the global scope even when called from a descendant scope.
 The top-level scope and all descendant scopes have access to the module's exported elements.